 It is our privilege to have you here.
 We hope that you find a lot of value to help you achieve your fitness and wellness goals, and to do so without injury along the way.

 My name is David Williams, and I am the founder of aleanlife.com.
-Our aim is to provide a blueprint to help you build a lean, muscular physique.
-Most agree that the lean, muscular look is the most aesthetically pleasing physique.
+Our aim is to provide a blueprint to help you build a lean, attractive physique and achieve your best wellness.
+Most agree that the lean and toned look is the most aesthetically pleasing physique.
 And more importantly, it is totally achievable on a tight schedule when you don’t have 2 hours a day to spend in the gym.